 - “If every New Yorker would swap out their incandescent bulbs for CFLs, we could run the subways off the savings.”

 - When it comes to green buildings, the benefits are so overwhelming that “it isn’t what it costs to do a green building but what it costs not to.”
 (Bob Fox)

 - “Would George HW Bush have felt compelled to defend Saudi Arabia when Iraq invaded Kuwait if the Middle East had 70 percent of the world’s broccoli supply?”
 (Jim Woolsey)

 Carbon Nation is not just a film worth seeing, but it is one very worth sharing – as widely as possible.
-The DVD will be out soon; please go to their official site for more information.
 Watch it and share the information with your family, friends and colleagues!